andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

    ```sh
    cd ~/inference_engine_cpp_samples_build/intel64/Release
    ```
-3. Run the code sample executable with specifying the input media file, the IR of your model and a target device to perform inference on:
+3. Run the code sample executable, specifying the input media file, the IR of your model, and a target device on which you perform inference:
    ```sh
    classification_sample -i <path_to_media> -m <path_to_model> -d <target_device>
    ```
 <details>
     <summary><strong>Examples of Running Image Classification Code Sample on Different Devices</strong></summary>

-The following commands run Image Classification Code Sample with the `car.png` file from the `/opt/intel/openvino/deployment_tools/demo/` directory as an input image, the IR of your model from `~/models/public/squeezenet1.1/ir` and on different hardware devices to perform inference on:
+The following commands run the Image Classification Code Sample using the `car.png` file from the `/opt/intel/openvino/deployment_tools/demo/` directory as an input image, the IR of your model from `~/models/public/squeezenet1.1/ir` and on different hardware devices:

 **For CPU:**
    ```sh